Countertop Calculator guide

 How to use the Countertop Calculator

-The Countertop Calculator estimates a rough material area for kitchen counters, vanity tops, and backsplash pieces.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+The Countertop Calculator estimates rough material area for kitchen counters, vanity tops, islands, peninsulas, and backsplash pieces.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Countertop Calculator